Disability Insurance Benefit Payment Amounts

 Note: Your claim start date is the date your disability begins.

 We will calculate your WBA using a base period.
-To receive these benefits, you must have paid into State Disability Insurance during your base period.
+To receive these benefits, you must have paid into State Disability Insurance during your base period and meet eligibility requirements.
 You will see this listed as “CASDI” on your paystub.

 What is My Base Period?